Sunloid/DockerCompose-K8S-Techdome/README.md

 │
 ├── frontend/                         # Frontend code (React, Vue, etc.)
-│   ├── Dockerfile                    # Dockerfile to build the frontend container │   ├── .env                          # Environment variables specific to frontend
-│   ├── public/                       # Static files like images, icons
+│   ├── Dockerfile                    # Dockerfile to build the frontend container │   ├── public/                       # Static files like images, icons
-│   ├── src/                          # React/Vue source files
+│   ├── src/                          # React source files
-│   ├── package.json                  # Frontend dependencies and scripts
+│   └── package.json                  # Frontend dependencies and scripts
-│   └── README.md                     # Information about the frontend
 │
 ├── backend/                          # Backend code (Node.js, Express, etc.)
-│   ├── Dockerfile                    # Dockerfile to build the backend container │   ├── .env                          # Environment variables specific to backend
-│   ├── src/                          # Backend source code
-│   ├── package.json                  # Backend dependencies and scripts
+│   ├── Dockerfile                    # Dockerfile to build the backend container │   ├── Controller                    # Used to control and link the actions of blog and user │   ├── Database                      # Setup of the mongoDB database │   ├── Models                        # Models of blog and user for the database │   ├── Routes                        # Used for routing specific things to database │   ├── server.js                     # Defining the api and cloudinary │   ├── .env                          # Environment variables specific to backend │   └── package.json                  # Backend dependencies and scripts
-│   └── README.md                     # Information about the backend
 │
-├── database/                         # Database (MongoDB) related configurations │   └── Dockerfile                    # Dockerfile to run MongoDB if you want custom setup │
 ├── kubernetes/                       # Kubernetes deployment and service files │   ├── frontend-deployment.yaml      # Deployment file for the frontend
-│   ├── frontend-service.yaml         # Service file for the frontend
 │   ├── backend-deployment.yaml       # Deployment file for the backend
-│   ├── backend-service.yaml          # Service file for the backend
-│   ├── mongo-deployment.yaml         # Deployment file for the MongoDB
-│   └── mongo-service.yaml            # Service file for the MongoDB
+│   └── databaseongo-deployment.yaml  # Deployment file for the MongoDB
 │
+├── Docs/                             # Project specific documents
+│   ├── Error-log.md                  # Contains all the Errors and Challenges I faced in this project │   └── Setup-guide.md                # Complete step by step for the setup of this project │
 ├── docker-compose.yml                # Docker Compose configuration for local setup
-├── .gitignore                        # Files and directories to ignore in Git └── README.md                         # Project overview and setup instructions
+└── README.md                         # Project overview and setup instructions
 ```